 Coconut oil: Coconut oil helps the chocolate to flow and coat the peanut butter balls more easily.
 If you choose to omit the oil, you may need to rewarm the chocolate in the microwave more often during the process of coating all the balls, in order to keep it free-flowing enough to coat smoothly.
 Whether or not you use the oil, if too much time passes, you may still need to rewarm the chocolate.
 Just be gentle with it and only microwave the chocolate for a few seconds at a time so that it doesn't seize up or scorch.
 Remember, too, that microwave times and cooking powers vary, so we always recommend that you check often while microwaving chocolate, especially near the end of cooking time.

 Dipping and coating the balls: Everyone has their own preferred method for doing this.
-As shown in the photo, we generally place each peanut butter ball on a fork and drizzle chocolate over it from a spoon, allowing the excess chocolate to fall through the fork's tines.
+As shown in our photos in the post above, we generally place each peanut butter ball on a fork and drizzle chocolate over it from a spoon, allowing the excess chocolate to fall through the fork's tines.
 Then, we pass the ball between the fork and spoon once or twice until the ball is coated completely.

 Make-ahead tips and storing: These freeze beautifully after the chocolate is set in the refrigerator.
 Place in an airtight container.